Leo A. Brooks Sr.: Later career

 As Philadelphia's city manager he was involved in the 1985 raid and bombing of the communal headquarters of the black radical group, the MOVE organization.
-Brooks resigned from his position 10 days after the bombing; three years later, a Philadelphia grand jury cleared Brooks and others of all criminal liability.
+Brooks resigned from his position 10 days after the bombing; three years later, a Philadelphia grand jury cleared Brooks and others of criminal liability under Pennsylvania law, while describing their behavior as "morally reprehensible" and marked by "cowardice, incompetence, inexperience, and ineptitude".

 Family

 Brooks was married to teacher Naomi Lewis (April 14, 1934 – May 21, 2020) from 1955 until her death in 2020.
 They had three children, including two sons who reached the ranks of general officers in the United States Army – General (Retired) Vincent K. Brooks and Brigadier General (Retired) Leo A. Brooks Jr. His nephew Mark Quander is on active duty in the rank of Major General.
 His daughter Marquita K. Brooks is an attorney.
 In addition, his brother Francis was a longtime member of the Vermont House of Representatives who rose to the position of majority leader.
 After serving in the House, Francis Brooks served for several years as the Sergeant at Arms of the Vermont State House.
 In 2016, Francis Brooks was elected to the Vermont Senate.